 The distance from Kiama to Sydney is 12 km, which takes about two hours to drive.
 For a more scenic journey, come off the motorway at Helensburgh and follow the Grand Pacific Drive along the coastline and over Sea Cliff Bridge.

 You can also reach Kiama by train from Central Station in Sydney, which takes just over two hours.
 The station is right in the centre of Kiama, and you can get to Minnamurra, Bombo and Gerringong by train too, all using your Opal card.
-Remember you get unlimited travel on your Opal card for $2.70 on Sundays!

 Kiama doesn’t have any backpacker hostels, but it does have plenty of hotels and apartments, as well as caravan parks in prime locations.
 To browse options, take a look at Kiama accommodation on Hotels Combined.
 They compare prices for each hotel on all the major booking agents to find the best price.